JustASimpleCoder/paxi_bot/README.md

  Install ROS2 humble, see ROS2 wiki for details: [ROS2 Humble Installation](https://docs.ros.org/en/humble/Installation.html)

-Move to (or create) the directory you wish to clone this project into andlone this repository (with submodules)
+Move to (or create) the directory you wish to clone this project into and clone this repository (with submodules)

 ```bash
 cd <pyour_path_to_project>
 git clone --recurse-submodules https://github.com/JustASimpleCoder/paxi_bot.git
 ```
-If you already cloned without the --recurse-submodules tag above then make sure to run
+If you already cloned without the --recurse-submodules tag above then make sure to run (pulls my sllidar_ros2)

 ```bash
 cd paxi_bot
 git submodule init
 git submodule update
 ```
-This pulls in my sllidar_ros2 automatically.

 Install Dependencies
 ```bash